 32. Tension

 Tension is sometimes referred to as dramatic tension and usually lies with the development of suspense.
 As the audience anticipates certain outcomes in the plot, the tension builds.
 Tension differs from conflict in that it is usually a transient occurrence that may take place multiple times in a single play.
 An obvious example of rising tension occurs in a mystery play or whodunit.
-In these instances, the audience is left in a constant state of suspense trying to determine the real culprit.
-The development of tension therefore usually parallels the advancement of the plot, leading to a crisis or climax.
+In this instance, the audience is left in a constant state of suspense, trying to determine the real culprit.
+Therefore, the development of tension usually parallels the plot’s advancement, leading to a crisis or climax.
 Tension is closely linked with the element of timing.

 33. Text